pollfish/docs/android/google-play.md

 ## Optional section

-In this section we will list several options that can be used to control Pollfish surveys behaviour, how to listen to several notifications or how be eligible to more targeted (high-paid) surveys.
+In this section we will list several options that can be used to control Pollfish surveys behaviour.
+For example how to listen to several events that happen during the lifetime of a survey, or how to receive more targeted (high-paid) surveys.
 All these steps are optional.

 ### 10. ParamsBuilder available options (optional)